Source2Synth: Synthetic Data Generation and Curation Grounded in Real Data Sources: Introduction

-\ourtool{} consists of three stages: \textit{Dataset Generation} and \textit{Dataset Curation}, followed by \textit{Model Finetuning}, see \autoref{method_pipeline}.
-At the \textit{Data Generation} stage, we start by selecting a data source (such as tables on the web, or related Wikipedia articles) to \textit{ground} our synthetic data generation in realistic information for a specific task.
-Then, to generate a given example, our method first selects a seed topic to condition the generation - for example a specific entity in a Wikipedia article or a factual statement about a table.
-Given the seed topic, the method then generates the full example: the instruction (e.g., question), the reasoning chain to arrive at the answer (e.g., the steps of multi-hop question answering, or tool use) and the answer itself.
+\ourtool{} consists of three stages: \textit{Dataset Generation}, \textit{Dataset Curation}, and \textit{Model Fine-tuning}, see~\autoref{method_pipeline}.
+At the \textit{Dataset Generation} stage, we select a data source (such as tables found on the web or articles from Wikipedia) to \textit{ground} the generation in realistic information.
+Then, our method picks an \textit{attribute or seed} to trigger the generation and condition its components, for instance, an entity in a Wikipedia article or a factual statement about a table.
+Given the attribute, the method then produces the full example: the question, the reasoning chain (e.g., the steps for multi-hop question answering, or an SQL statement) and an answer.

-At the \textit{Data Curation} stage, the constructed synthetic dataset is split into two slices: the first slice is used to fine-tune the LLM, resulting in an intermediate fine-tuned model.
-We use this model to curate the second slice of data via imputation and the use of a filtering step by rejection sampling.
-For imputation, we blank some parts of a given example and accept the example if the model can fill in the blanks.
-For filtering, we reject examples that cannot produce the correct answer in $k$ trials.
-This provides a higher quality curated dataset for the final fine-tuning stage on the second slice, resulting in a better performing model on a given task.